Shaban-Eissa/Javascript-Internals/implement-memory-internal.md

 * Manual garbage collection in Node.js using `global.gc()`.
 * Preventing and debugging memory leaks.
 * Simulation and monitoring the usage of memory in production.

-### Key Concepts

-1. **Memory Allocation**: Memory is allocated when variables, objects, or functions are created.

-2. **Garbage Collection**: The process of automatically finding and freeing memory that is no longer in use.

 Understanding How Memory Is Working Behind The Scenes